Karen McDougal: Who is the other woman paid hush money over Trump affair?

 Prosecutors may have presented evidence about a second hush-money payment to the grand jury that indicted the ex-president

-The unprecedented indictment that Manhattan District Attorney Alvin Bragg has obtained against Donald Trump for falsifying business records focuses on hush money payments he made by reimbursing his former fixer, Michael Cohen, who paid $130,000 to adult film actress Stormy Daniels to keep her revealing a decade-old affair with Mr Trump in the waning days of the 2016 election.
+Donald Trump was arrested and charged on Tuesday for his role in a hush money scheme during the 2016 election.
+Much of the attention on Manhattan District Attorney Alvin Bragg’s case against the former president has concerned Mr Trump allegedly falsifying business records on hush money payments made through his former fixer, Michael Cohen, as part of a $130,000 payment to adult film actress Stormy Daniels to keep her from revealing claims of a decade-old affair with Mr Trump in the waning days of the 2016 election.

-Cohen, who served a year in federal prison and two additional years on home confinement for his part in the deal, has provided testimony and documentary evidence to the grand jury which voted to charge Mr Trump earlier this week.
+Mr Cohen, who served a year in federal prison and two additional years of home confinement for his part in the deal, has provided testimony and documentary evidence to the DA probe, where prosecutors ultimately charged Mr Trump with 34 felonies related to the hush money schemes.

-The twice-impeached and indicted ex-president is set to be arraigned on Tuesday 4 April before New York Supreme Court Justice Juan Merchan, the same jurist who presided over the criminal tax fraud trial of two of Mr Trump’s companies last year.
+The twice-impeached and indicted ex-president was arraigned on Tuesday 4 April before New York Supreme Court Justice Juan Merchan, the same jurist who presided over the criminal tax fraud trial of two of Mr Trump’s companies last year.

-While much of the public speculation about what is contained in the still-sealed indictment has centered around Ms Daniels, another woman who recieved payments to stay silent about Mr Trump may also play a significant role in the unprecedented criminal trial of a former American commander-in-chief.
+While Ms Daniels may now be something of a household name, another lesser-known woman who recieved payments to stay silent about her alleged affair with Mr Trump may also play a significant role in the unprecedented criminal charging of a former American commander-in-chief.

 That woman is Karen McDougal, a former model for Playboy who was voted “Playmate of the Year in 1998”.

-According to ABC News, Mr Bragg’s office spent time investigating a $150,000 payment made to Ms McDougal by American Media Inc, the publisher of the infamous National Inquirer supermarket tabloid.
+In 2018, the model settled a lawsuit with the owner of the National Enquirer, restoring her right to tell her life story.
+Ms McDougal said she was urged to sign her original deal with AMI under false pretenses, which the company denies.

+Ms McDougal has not spoken out publicly about the New York charges against Mr Trump since he was arrested.

-A recording of a conversation between Mr Trump and Cohen — which has been made public by the former fixer — shows the two men discussing Mr Trump reimbursing the tabloid publisher for the payment.
+A recording obtained by CNN of a 2016 conversation between Mr Trump and Cohen — which has been made public by the former fixer — shows the two men discussing Mr Trump reimbursing the tabloid publisher for hush money payments.

+“So, what do we got to pay for this?
+One-fifty?”
+Mr Trump says at one point in the call.

 While it’s unclear if that reimbursement ever happened, Mr Trump denied being aware of any such arrangement during a 2018 interview with Fox News.

-But what is known is that Ms McDougal did have an affair with Mr Trump.
+But what is known is that Ms McDougal does claim to have had an affair with Mr Trump.

 In a handwritten note obtained by The New Yorker, she described one encounter with the future president.